neam/dna-project-base-rest-api/app/modules/v1/api-blueprint.md

             "url": "twitter.fi"
         }

-# Group Composition Items
+# Group Items

++ Trait Composable ...
+For items composed using *Sir Trevor*

+    Implies that the the item has a JSON structured created by *Sir Trevor*

+    + Properties
+        + composition_type = "exercise" (string) ... the composition type is a string that hints about how it should be rendered
-A composition item consists of one or more *Sir Trevor* blocks.
-In order to render the primary visual element on the *Go* page, composite item types will be evaluated differently.
+        + data = `[]` (json) ... consists of one or more *Sir Trevor* blocks.
+In order to render the primary visual element on the *Go* page, the individual blocks will be evaluated differently.
 For example, a YouTube video will be rendered as the main element if it is the first block in the item data array and if the item type in question is a *QnA* item.
 The *about* block type is a placeholder indicating that the about property should be rendered in its place, and thus content creators get more granular control over block order.

 ## Item [/item/{node_id}]